Ashillqa/MockDemo/README.md

 		--define repositoryId=nexus
 ```
 7- Save your configuration and click build now.
 This will now enable you to understand your code from a static analysis point of view on SonarQube.
+8 - your aim should always be to equal and go beyond the 80% industry standard level

 ## Running the tests

 SonarQube as mentioned is our static analysis tool.
 By seeing the suggestions and outcome of your project on SonarQube you can now assess what bugs to fix, which peices of code to improve and which sections of your code can be tested to provide better coverage.
 The tests themselves were both JUnit tests and Mockito tests which as the name suggests will mock some of the classes and methods you wish to test the functionality of.
 I attempted to test the Player, Categoriess and users using unit tests and integration tests for their respective packages - Domain,DTO,service and controller as well as the App class containing the Main method.
+The front end testing does not get taken into account by sonarqube therefore the test coverage percentage will be lower compared to the percentage given to you in Intellij.

 ### JUnit tests
 This method executes the code under test.
 You use an assert method, provided by JUnit or another assert framework, to check an expected result versus the actual result.
 One of the reasons we use unit tests are that the classes you are testing do not require a server therefore this saves testing time and the Assert methods allow someone not related to the project to understand what is being looked for in the test and if functionality has been achieved for that particular test.